Categories: Architecture, Java, Programming

 Here’s what I personally feel is the best balance to all the issues discussed above.

-As noted in “The Easy Bits”, do define domain-model-types that represent the “things” in the problem domain, together with their logical properties.
+As noted in “The Easy Bits”, do define stateful domain model types that represent the “things” in the problem domain, together with their logical properties.
 Define the invariants for this type (valid set of values for each property, and rules that define valid combinations of properties), and avoid adding setter-methods which allow these invariants to be violated:

-Now add as much logic to the domain-model-type as possible, as long as it doesn’t require:
+Now add as much other business logic to the stateful domain model types as possible, as long as it doesn’t require:

-Then for large, complicated “process-like” methods, consider whether they might be better as either helper functions that the domain-model-type calls, or methods on a “service type”.
+Then for the remaining operations (often large, complicated “process-like” methods), consider whether they might be better as either helper objects that stateful domain model types call (strategy pattern), or methods on a “service type”.

 Or in short: do take advantage of OO design principles where they naturally apply; create that useful correlation between code and the language that the business experts use.
 And take advantage of OO to support the invariants for each type.
-However don’t be afraid of service types and procedural/functional programming styles to implement the processes/workflows that glue them together - even if it makes the domain-model-types themselves “less rich”.
+However don’t be afraid of using stateless domain service types to implement the processes/workflows that glue them together - even if it makes the stateful domain model types themselves “less rich”.

 Further Reading